When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Istanbul’s Ferries (‘Vapur’)

 Divided by the glittering Bosphorous Strait, Istanbul is a city wedded to the water.
 As such, ferries are a convenient and reliable way to get around.
+In terms of what to see in Istanbul, a ride on one of these ferries is definitely one.

-Three Days in Istanbul: Day 1
+Day 1

 7pm – Evening Drinks & Panoramic Views

-After a quick turn around, it’s time to catch the last of the city’s rays with a quick walk to the jaw-dropping, 360 Istanbul.
+As most will arrive in Istanbul in the evening, it’s time to catch the last of the city’s rays with a quick walk to the jaw-dropping, 360 Istanbul.

 Ordering some cocktails, we settled down to watch as a fiery orange sun dipped below the skyline; the call to prayer ringing out across the city.
-As swallows dipped and dived over the distant Blue Mosque and laughter rang out from the surrounding bars, it was our first opportunity to form some first opinions of Istanbul.

 8.30pm – Dinner At at Sıdıka Meze Restaurant, Istanbul